covidcaremap/covid19-healthsystemcapacity/README.md

 Source: https://twitter.com/alxrdk/status/1237021885239635969

 You've likely seen some version of this #FlattenTheCurve diagram.
 Look at the orange lines.
-The dashed orange line says "Treatment Capacity without action" and the solid orange line is "Treatment capacity with delay" (solid orange).
+The dashed orange line says "Treatment Capacity without action" and the solid orange line is "Treatment capacity with delay".
 In other graphics, this is often shown as a flat line labeled as "Health Systems Capacity".

 Notice how these lines dip and grow differently between the fast+high peaking caseload vs flattened caseload scenarios.
 The growth reflects our healthcare system's response to the growing crisis.
 They can increase capacity by clearing and diverting non-urgent/elective cases, bringing in more providers, setting up and staffing spare inpatient and ICU beds with ventilators, stockpiling and increasing supply shipments, etc. In China's case, they built 2 new hospitals dedicated to COVID19 patients and sent 10s of thousands of health providers from other areas of China into Wuhan (citation TODO).
 But there are hard limits to capacity growth as signified by the plateau.

 More importantly, see how capacity dips with high+fast peaking demand on health systems.
 This happens because [health systems become overwhelmed](https://www.theatlantic.com/ideas/archive/2020/03/who-gets-hospital-bed/607807/) by rapidly surging #s of active patients in need and deteriorate in their ability to effectively care for them.
 Beds get filled up and stay occupied longer, supplies run low, there aren't enough ventilators or other critical care equipment to go around, [providers get exhausted or exposed to COVID19 and taken out of work by quarantine, sickness, or death](https://www.businessinsider.com/healthcare-workers-getting-coronavirus-500-infected-2020-2).

+Fast growing demand and dipping capacity means critical care can quickly become a scarce resource that needs to be triaged, as described by [researchers of what is now happening in Italy](https://www.thelancet.com/journals/lancet/article/PIIS0140-6736(20)30627-9/fulltext):

+>The percentage of patients in intensive care reported daily in Italy between March 1 and March 11, 2020, has consistently been between 9% and 11% of patients who are actively infected.
+The number of patients infected since Feb 21 in Italy closely follows an exponential trend.
+If this trend continues for 1 more week, there will be 30 000 infected patients.
+Intensive care units will then be at maximum capacity; up to 4000 hospital beds will be needed by mid-April, 2020.

+>In theory, we are in a better position than many other countries to react to the current outbreak.
+However, an aggressive approach needs to be taken with patients who are critically ill with SARS-CoV-2, often including ventilatory support.
+The system's capacity to respond to changing circumstances has been under enormous pressure, at least in the Lombardy region, where two clusters have already emerged since Feb 21.
+We predict that if the exponential trend continues for the next few days, more than 2500 hospital beds for patients in intensive care units will be needed in only 1 week to treat ARDS caused by SARS-CoV-2-pneumonia in Italy.
+In the meantime, the government is preparing to pass legislation that will enable the health service to hire 20 000 more doctors and nurses and to provide 5000 more ventilators to Italian hospitals.
+These measures are a step in the right direction, but our model tells us that they need to be implemented urgently, in a matter of days.
+Otherwise, a substantial number of unnecessary deaths will become inevitable.
+Intensive care specialists are already considering denying life-saving care to the sickest and giving priority to those patients most likely to survive when deciding who to provide ventilation to.

-A health system's ability to handle this surge of patients with minimal capacity dip and ramp up to an higher overall capacity for care is a very localized question.
+A health system's ability to handle this surge of patients with minimal capacity dip and ramp up to an higher overall capacity for care is a question that depends, among other things, on where and when.
 While [new cases are being reported every day in new places across the globe](https://www.arcgis.com/apps/opsdashboard/index.html#/bda7594740fd40299423467b48e9ecf6) and [estimates that 20-60% of the adult population may ultimately be infected](https://news.harvard.edu/gazette/story/2020/03/hundreds-of-u-s-coronavirus-cases-may-have-slipped-through-screenings/) by the virus permeate the public's understanding, this spread is not evenly distributed in place nor time.
 Even considering disparities in covid19 testing capacity and lag between becoming infected and showing symptoms which delay or skew our understanding of the disease's true spatiotemporal distribution, outbreaks start in different places at different times and grow at different rates.
 It differs depending on how many came from elsewhere and when, population density, distributions of age and/or health comorbidities, effectiveness of early testing and containment efforts, or social distancing and other mitigation measures put in place when and how aggressively.
 In short, the slope of increase and peak of the demand curve can vary greatly in place and time.

 This example of the different infectious disease impact on different communities is well studied in the 1918 Spanish Flu case of Philadelpha and St. Louis: